Forcing minimal patterns of triods: Introduction

-A complete description of all possible sets of periods of periodic points of a continuous map of an interval is due the famous \emph{Sharkovsky Theorem} which elucidates the rich combinatorial behavior of periodic orbits of continuous interval maps.
-To understand the theorem it is necessary to introduce a special ordering of the set $\mathbb{N}$ of natural numbers. \emph{A. N. Sharkovsky} ordered $\mathbb{N}$ as follows:
+To understand this theorem it is necessary to introduce a special ordering of the set $ \mathbb{N}$ of natural numbers called the \emph{Sharkovsky ordering}:

-If $m\sha n$, then we say that $m$ is {\it sharper} than $n$.
-We denote by $Sh(k)$ the set of all positive integers $m$ such that $k\sha m$, together with $k$, and by $Sh(2^\infty)$ the set $\{1,2,4,8,\dots\}$ which includes all powers of $2$.
-For a continuous map $f$, let us denote the set of \emph{periods} of its \emph{periodic orbits(cycles)} by $Per(f)$.
-Theorem \ref{t:shar} was proven by A. N. Sharkovsky:
+If $m\sha n$, then we say that $m$ is {\it \textbf{sha}rper} than $n$.
+We denote by $Sh(k)$ the set of all natural numbers $m$ such that $k\sha m$, together with $k$, and by $Sh(2^\infty)$ the set $\{1,2,4,8,\dots\}$ which includes all powers of $2$.
+For a continuous map $f$, let us denote the set of \emph{periods} of its cycles by $Per(f)$.